Skip to main content

 This state is characterized by the downregulation and phosphorylation of Insulin Receptor Substrate 1 (IRS-1), a key docking protein in the insulin signaling cascade.
 This impairment of the PI3K/Akt pathway, central to glucose metabolism, also has profound implications for testosterone’s efficacy.

 Testosterone’s non-genomic actions, including the potentiation of glucose uptake via GLUT4 translocation, are intertwined with these very same pathways.
-Therefore, a state of insulin resistance creates a that is functionally deaf to some of testosterone’s most crucial metabolic signals.
+Therefore, a state of insulin resistance creates a cellular environment that is functionally deaf to some of testosterone’s most crucial metabolic signals.

 Molecular Convergence of Androgen and Insulin Signaling